Beware of this serious summer hazard

 Experts offer these tips to keep children safe:

-- Always mow forward to reduce the risk of backing over someone while driving in reverse.
+- Always mow forward to reduce the risk of backing over someone while moving in reverse.

 - Watch for stray items like rocks and sticks that can become projectiles while mowing.